 Beautiful beaches abound

-Whether a developed beach with tavernas and oceanside cocktails or a more informal, do-it-yourself kind of place, each of the beaches in Crete is lovely in its own way.
+Whether a developed beach with tavernas and oceanside cocktails or a more informal, do-it-yourself kind of place, each of the beaches is lovely in its own way.
 There are lots of options to choose from, and the beaches are some of the best places to visit in Crete on a warm day.

 Probably the most famous and one of the best beaches in Crete, Elafonsi is known for being pinkish in places because of the shells that have been ground down by waves over the years.
-The beach is on the most southwesterly point of Crete and can be challenging to reach by bus, so a rental car is recommended.
+The beach is on the most southwesterly point of the island and can be challenging to reach by bus, so a rental car is recommended.

 The village of Matala became famous in the 1960s and ’70s among hippies who set up residence in its Neolithic caves.
 Today, visitors enjoy the sand and pebble beach, the sandstone cliffs, and watching the caves light up at night.

 In the northwest corner of Crete, Falasarna is a resort area with several large sections of relatively quiet beach.
 The white sand makes the sea look azure blue here, and the location is ideal for sunsets.
 Be warned that it can get windy.

 Vai is a golden sand beach backed by a dense ancient palm tree grove that gives the location a distinctive Caribbean feel.
 In the height of summer, it can be packed with people, so shoulder season is the best time to enjoy this spot.